Sun694/generative-reading-group/sun/readme.md

 Summary: Disentanglment is a scam

 Empirical uses and problems solved: Don't care too much about disentanglment.
 It doesn't matter that much in alot of cases.
 More research required.
 Better metrics required.

+### week 6: w6_adversarial autoencoders.pdf: https://arxiv.org/abs/1511.05644

+Summary: If you're willing to have a discriminator, any prior can be used for a VAE.

+Empirical uses and problems solved: If you want a weird prior that is easy to sample from, but that does not have a closed-form / computationally efficient KL term, consider using a discriminator.

+### week 7: w7_conditional_priors.pdf: https://arxiv.org/abs/1911.10885

+Summary: If you have data that has distinct rough-grained modes, encorperate a "modality predictor" into your latent representation.

+Empirical uses and problems solved: Seemingly useful for rough-grained data, but no uses were presented in high dimension.

+### week 8: w8_multilingual_translation.pdf: https://arxiv.org/abs/2002.02955

+Summary: Using expectation maximization, you can train unsupervised machine translation models suprisingly well.

+Empirical uses and problems solved: SOTA in some tasks for unsupervised machine translation, provides a moral derivation of the backtranslation optimization.